How to Get the Ultimate Messy Bun for Medium Hair in Under 2 Minutes

 Step 3: Twist your hair.

-Gently twist your hair into a bun using the original messy bun tutorial method above, being careful not to flatten any of the volume from the curls you’ve just created.
+Gently twist your hair into a bun using the original messy bun tutorial method above, being careful not to flatten any of the volumes from the curls you’ve just created.

 Step 4: Secure with some bobby pins.